 Changing item positions.
 To change an item position in the hierarchy, use the Move up and Move down buttons or drag the item within the tree.

-Changing item properties.
+Editing item properties.
 To edit item properties, click the item in the left pane and edit its properties in the right pane.
 The description of the selected property is displayed at the bottom of the right pane.

 Changing item visibility.
 To show or hide form items, select or clear the check boxes near the items.
 Note that you cannot hide the root Form item and the form customization command.
 You also cannot hide the command bar that includes the Change form button.